-Open to GBT Observers and Scientific Community
+Open to GBT/AO Observers and the Scientific Community

 Travel, Lodging, and Meals

 The Green Bank Observatory is located in Green Bank, West Virginia.

 Green Bank is within driving distance of several international and regional airports.

 - Dulles International Airport (IAD) – Approx. 4 hours

 - Ronald Reagan Washington National Airport (DCA) – Approx. 4 hours